gregorywmorris/Maven-Power-Outage-Challenge/README.md

 * Identify US states and Canadian provinces.
 * Identify duplicate dates, and export the list to Excel for manual comparison to confirm if a merge is necessary.
 * Values are assumed to be Missing Completely at Random (MCAR).
-* MW
+* Demand loss MW
     * Filled blanks where specified in Alert Criteria, accepting the highest if a range is given.
         * In the case of "Uncontrolled loss of (various numbers provided) Megawatts or more...", blanks filled in as 100.
 * Customers
     * Fill in blanks where specified in Alert Criteria, accepting the highest if a range is given.
-        * in the case of "Loss of electric service to more than 50,000 customers...", blanks filled in as 50000.
+        * In the case of "Loss of electric service to more than 50,000 customers...", blanks filled in as 50000.
     * In some instances, the number reported may be less than suggested in the Alert Criteria.
 No correction was made.
 * Column names to all upper case.
 * Save as 'DOE_final.xlxs'.